The reception at Mother London.

 Unlike most ads from the time, it didn’t feel like it was written by a middle class WASP wearing chinos and a buttoned down Ralph Lauren shirt.

-Most of it was written by this guy; Richard Kirshenbaum.
+Most of it was written by creative partner Richard Kirshenbaum.

 It’s probably difficult to fully appreciate just how radical this was at the time.

 Because breakthroughs are copied, It’s like making your own route through a forest.
 It’s difficult to map out, but once you have anyone can use it and it becomes common place.